wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 A source is a host, container, instance, or any other unique source of application code that is sending a span to Wavefront.

 Wavefront requires that you choose unique names for the sources that send spans.
-Wavefront uses source names:
-* As the values of a span tag called `source`
-* To filter traces and to aggregate RED metrics
+Wavefront uses source names as the values of a span tag called `source`, and to filter traces and to aggregate RED metrics.

 ### Guidelines for Choosing Source Names